fboerncke/jovo-v4-multi-featured-master-template-cocktail-party/README.md

-# "Cocktail Party!" - Yet another Jovo V4 master template supporting a lot of features (V1.20220725)
+# "Cocktail Party!" - Yet another Jovo V4 master template for the Alexa Platform supporting a lot of features (V1.20220725)

 ## What this is about